Bjeaurn/angular-refresh-workshop/presentation.md

 src/
   app/
     features/
-      task-list/
+      tasks/
         task-list.ts // component
         task-item.ts // component
         task-form.ts // component
-      tasks.ts // service / repository / business logic
+        tasks.ts // service / repository / business logic <-- Only this feature?
     app.ts // component
     app.routes.ts
     main.ts
 ```

 Note: Modern new defaults, no more component/service in the name.
 Discuss?
+You can change the settings in `angular.json`.

 ----